 I have loved gravy for as long as I can remember.
 Given a choice when I was young, I would only fill my plate with mashed potatoes and gravy at any gathering.
 Beef, chicken, or turkey gravy, I’m not picky.
-I’ll eat it all!
-A few years ago, Dan and I learned how to make gravy following a more traditional method from fresh turkey stock and including the organ meat.
+I’d eat it all!
+A few years ago, Dan and I learned how to make gravy from scratch following a more traditional method from fresh turkey stock and including the organ meat.

 Wait!
 Don’t stop reading because I said organ meat!!

 The organ meat is the key to the best turkey gravy!
 Now that I’ve made gravy this way, there’s no turning back.
 Any other gravy doesn’t have the richness and complexity.
 It’s truly the only way to make gravy.